Sign in

 What is the main disadvantage of monocrystalline panels?

-The main disadvantage of monocrystalline panels is cost.
-They&#;re the most expensive type of solar panel due to their complex manufacturing process.
+The primary drawback is their price; monocrystalline panels are the most expensive due to their complex manufacturing process.

 What are the advantages of polycrystalline panels?